dolla-consortium/consensus/README.md

 - **BV_broadcast** is the following [Binary-Value Broadcast Primitive](/dbft/binaryBroadcast.pdf)" from  *Achour Mostéfaouil, Hamouma Moumen and Michel Raynal*

-See our specific [github repository](https://github.com/dolla-consortium/consensus-other-sections) for more information.
+> See our specific [github repository](https://github.com/dolla-consortium/consensus-other-sections) for more information (Access Rights Required).

-### Transacting Consensus Requests
+## Transacting Consensus Requests

 - **Consensus Requests** are sent from the consortium members themselves.
 These requests modify the consensus logic :
   - Add/Remove/Grant/Revoke a Member in the Consortium